 From the great hall, the visitor enters the next room, which is Chigi’s bedroom.
 It is usually named Alexander and Roxane’s wedding room, after the large fresco on the northern wall.
 This fresco and the fresco on the eastern wall were painted by Giovanni Antonio Bazzi (1477-1549), who is also known as Il Sodoma.
 There is a third fresco in the room as well, occupying the western wall.
 It is – sit verbo venia – exceptionally ugly and was definitely not executed by Sodoma.
 It depicts the young Alexander taming his horse Bucephalus.
 The artist is unknown, but calling him an artist is probably an insult to art.

 Sodoma’s frescoes, on the other hand, are of excellent quality.
 The one on the northern wall shows the Macedonian king Alexander the Great and his spouse, the Baktrian princess Roxane (see above).
 The newlyweds are surrounded by erotes, some of them pushing and pulling Alexander towards the bed.
 Roxane is already undressed and sitting on the edge of the bed, waiting for Alexander to come and lie next to her.
-On the right are Alexander’s soulmate and lover Hephaestion (wearing almost no clothes) and the Greek god of marriage Hymenaios with a torch.
+On the right are Alexander’s soulmate and purported lover Hephaestion (wearing almost no clothes) and the Greek god of marriage Hymenaios with a torch.

 The other fresco shows Alexander’s magnanimity towards the mother and daughters of the Persian king Darius, whom Alexander had previously defeated in battle.
 The woman kneeling before Alexander is Sisygambis, Darius’ mother.
 Among the daughters is possibly the Persian princess Stateira, whom Alexander would later marry.
 Roxane and Stateira intensely disliked each other, and the former killed the latter after Alexander’s death in Babylon in 323 BCE.